qwertyu-alex/law-of-100/README.md

 A simple app to help you stay consistent and reach **100 reps** in any skill or habit.
 Whether you're writing, coding, selling, or creating, this app keeps you accountable and ensures you don't quit too early.

+### 📖 Inspiration

+This concept is inspired by Noah Kagan's book *Million Dollar Weekend*

 ## 📦 Installation